farm-ng/amiga-dev-kit/website/docs/ssh/README.md

 ![Screenshot from 2023-10-05 11-44-09](https://github.com/farm-ng/amiga-dev-kit/assets/39603677/2fe86af2-6156-4fda-bef8-7bb803d5ff52)

-#### 14. Email our Fleet Customer Support to inform that you have signed up successfully

-They will grant you access to your robot.

-Congratulations, you're done setting up your account!

 :::info INFO
 Each SSH key corresponds to a single PC.
 If you need to access the Amiga from multiple PCs, you will need to repeat steps 7-13 for each PC.
 :::

+#### 14. Inform Customer Support that you have signed up successfully

+Reply on the "Request device access" email thread.
+Provide the Google account email you used to sign up in Fleet Manager.

+Customer Support will grant you access to your robot and reply with additional instructions for remote access (see next section).

 ### (Recommended) Configure cross-network access